-Medical Marijuana's 'Catch-22': Limits On Research Hinders Patient Relief
+Medical Marijuana's 'Catch-22': Limits On Research Hinder Patient Relief

 By the time Ann Marie Owen, 61, turned to marijuana to treat her pain, she was struggling to walk and talk.
 She was also hallucinating.